 The cashier and he whispered to each other.
 The next person in line looked at me with pity.

 Tears stung my eyes.
 Humiliation hued my cheeks.
 Panic warmed my torso.

 And my phone!
 My phone, with all the pictures on it!

-A manager came in response to the blinking isle #8 beacon.
-He joined in the whispering and then tossed a look my way.
+A manager who came in response to the blinking isle #8 beacon whispered something else and then tossed a look my way.
 Methodically he tugged at a key bound to his wrist by this green, rubbery, spiral key chain.

 As if in slow motion I watched as his managerial key slipped into the register’s keyboard.